gr8abbasi/log-ingestion/README.md

 # Log Ingestion Service

+This service have two parts:

-This repository implements a fully dockerized Symfony 6+ setup that integrates with Kafka for log ingestion.
+* This repository implements a fully dockerized Symfony 7+ setup that integrates with Kafka for log ingestion.
 The service is designed to process logs through Kafka topics, persist them into a database, and handle failures with a Dead Letter Queue (DLQ).

-The system follows **Domain-Driven Design (DDD)** principles and utilizes **Hexagonal Architecture** to structure the code in a way that decouples the core business logic from external systems like Kafka, MySQL, and other services.
+* Second is to expose endpoint **/count** via REST Api, which is responsible to return the count of logs and also allow filtering for
+•	serviceNames
+•	statusCode
+•	startDate
+•	endDate

 ## Features

 - **Domain-Driven Design (DDD)**: The architecture focuses on modeling the core business logic and building around it.
 Entities, Value Objects, and Repositories define the core domain.
 - **Hexagonal Architecture**: The system uses Hexagonal Architecture (also known as Ports and Adapters) to decouple the application from external dependencies like Kafka and MySQL.
 This makes the system more flexible and easier to test.
 - **Dockerized Setup**: Easily build and run the application using Docker.
-- **Symfony 6+**: The application uses Symfony for backend logic.
+- **Symfony 7+**: The application uses Symfony for backend logic.
+- **LogOffsetTracker** Uses file based offset tracking to resume ingestion from last processed offset in case of service crash etc.
+- **LogTailer**: Uses SimpleLogParser to parse the log file using Regex, handle log rotation etc.
-- **Kafka**: Consumes log messages from Kafka topics and produces messages to topics (including a DLQ for failed messages).
+- **Kafka + Zookeeper**: Consumes log messages from Kafka topics and produces messages to topics (including a DLQ for failed messages).
 - **MySQL**: Logs are persisted in a MySQL database.
 - **DTOs**: Data Transfer Objects (DTOs) are used to structure the data for communication across different layers.
+- **PHPUnit 9+**: PHPUnit is used as a testing framework.

 ## Prerequisites

 - Docker and Docker Compose should be installed on your local machine.
-- Symfony 6+ is used in the project.
-- Kafka and Zookeeper services are used for message handling.

 ## Getting Started